What springs to mind when you think about the tube?

 A gripping, elegant mystery steeped in the atmosphere of London - from the hushed streets of Mayfair to the backstreet pubs of the East End to the bustle of Soho - The Cuckoo's Calling is a remarkable book.
 Introducing Cormoran Strike, this is the acclaimed first crime novel by J.K.
 Rowling, writing under the pseudonym Robert Galbraith.

-*** The latest book in the thrilling Strike series, LETHAL WHITE is out now! ***
+*** The latest book in the thrilling Strike series, TROUBLED BLOOD, is available to pre-order now! ***

 PRAISE FOR THE STRIKE SERIES: